-Have you ever wondered who decide and how which clothes must be produced for fashion collections?
+Prince of Wales check, gingham, stripes… Have you ever wondered who decide how and which clothes must be produced for fashion collections?
 Never before today has fashion searched for inspiration into the streets.
 Fashion designers produce their masterpieces by looking first at what happens in downtown streets and squares, beaten every day by ordinary people and influencers while they go to work.
 Fashion hunters and experts peer to grasp the first important signs of the upcoming trends that will be transformed into fashion products.
 They search for confirmations on the web, among social networks, using some tools provided by Google Analytics and others, through the most typed and popular keywords.

 So, the Prince of Wales check, the Glen plaid and many other patterns take shape, through the various garments that are exhibited in the shopping windows of the centre.
 Have you ever had the impression of being a kind of fashion guru owning the power of anticipating fashion and trends?
 Have you ever wondered why many fashion collections follow the same identical trends?
 Don’t you think that fashion designers consult each other before deciding what to produce?
 It does not work that way.
 The market offers us what we want on a silver plate, interprets our desires that we catch with the wallet ready to hand.